jadonschro/MidTermProject/README.md

 <body>
   <h2>Welcome to my About Me Page</h2>
     <p>
     This is a about who I am and  contains some fun facts and various media.
-Hopefully you will leave this page feeling more fufiled and happy because of all the wonderfull information.
+Hopefully you will leave this page feeling more <b>fufiled</b> and <i>happy</i> because of all the wonderfull information.
     </p>
   <h5>
     Here is a list of the other pages you can find about me and who I am